UadKLab/CLIPPER-2.0/README.md

                         Protease MEROPS identifiers to predict activity of.
 Using weighted PSSM -o OUTPUT_NAME, --output_name OUTPUT_NAME
-                        File name of output folder and annotated output file -ot OUTFILE_TYPE, --outfile_type OUTFILE_TYPE
+                        File name of output folder and annotated output file -ot OUTPUT_FILETYPE, --output_filetype OUTPUT_FILETYPE
                         File type of output file Accepted values: xlsx/csv/tsv/pkl/json -sep, --separate      Whether to merge or keep annotation as a separate file.
-False by default
+False by default -pv PYMOL_VERBOSE, --pymol_verbose PYMOL_VERBOSE
+                        Whether to output all pymol warnings/information to terminal during run or keep quiet.

 Not extensively tested, this tool is still in beta version.
-Contact konka@dtu.dk for bug reports and requests.
+Contact konka@dtu.dk or alemol@dtu.dk for bug reports and requests.
 ```

 ## Input files